Alchemist

 - Scans configured library directories and queues files for analysis

-- Selects the best available encoder automatically (NVIDIA NVENC, Intel QSV, AMD VAAPI/AMF, Apple VideoToolbox, CPU fallback)
+- Selects the best available encoder automatically (NVIDIA NVENC, Intel QSV, AMD VAAPI/AMF, Apple VideoToolbox, CPU fallback) and caches valid hardware detection across repeat boots

 - Encodes to AV1, HEVC, or H.264 based on your configured target